omidmt/rira/README.md

  to track state of it.
 By default job log is saved in database as log field of the domain, but if logfileName property of the object is set, then a file in KONFIG.jobLogDir is created for keeping the logs.

+### ToDos
+- Implement dynamic server side generated key for client encryption.
+The security service uses client side time to validate that is not good option when different time-zone is in use.
+If the key is generted dynamically in server side and expired there, then the man in middle cannot reuse exposed encrypted session data.

 ##### Author
 Omid M. Tourzan @otourzan